 The MALET command calls the MALET/VE product into execution.
-The MALET/VE Reference manual fully describes this command and its parameters (ordering information about this manual is in the preface).
+The MALET/VE Reference manual fully describes this command and its parameters (ordering information about this manual is in About This Manual).

 CML/VE establishes the environment for MALET/VE and passes the MALET command to NOS/VE.